fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseServerQuota.md

 ```

 ## DESCRIPTION
-The **Get-AzureSqlDatabaseServerQuota** cmdlet gets the quota information for a specified instance of ssSDS Server.
+The **Get-AzureSqlDatabaseServerQuota** cmdlet gets the quota information for a specified instance of Azure SQL Database Server.
 Specify a connection context or the server name.
 If you do not specify a quota name, this cmdlet gets all the quota information for the server.